Check out the FREE Empowered Cancer Blueprint Workshop | Starts every 15 minutes.

 Nuts and Cancer Risks and Mortality

 Nuts are a rich source of monounsaturated and polyunsaturated fatty acids, tocopherols, antioxidant polyphenols, fiber, prebiotics, vegetable protein, minerals, and vitamins.
-The fiber and prebiotics can promote the growth of beneficial bacteria gut microbiome.[i]
+Fiber and prebiotics can promote the growth of beneficial bacteria in the gut microbiome.[i]

 Nuts can decrease glucose, insulin, and inflammation levels.[ii] [iii] All of which can increase the risk or even stimulate cancer if elevated.

-A human genetic study of women with breast cancer found consuming 2 oz (60 grams) of walnuts a day for 2 weeks improved 456 cancer prevention and cancer growth genetic pathways.
-Analysis of the data showed activation of pathways that promote apoptosis (normal cancer cell death), helped keep cancer cells in place and inhibited the pathways that promote activation of pathways that promote proliferation and migration.
-In summary walnut consumption could suppress growth and survival of breast cancer cells.[iv]
+A human genetic study of women with breast cancer found that consuming 2 oz (60 grams) of walnuts a day for 2 weeks improved 456 cancer-prevention and cancer-growth genetic pathways.
+Analysis of the data showed activation of pathways that promote apoptosis (normal cancer cell death), help keep cancer cells in place, and inhibition of pathways that promote proliferation and migration.
+In summary, walnut consumption could suppress the growth and survival of breast cancer cells.[iv]

 Listen to Keith and Jeff's Podcast on Nuts and Cancer